FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Simulation Results

 \section{Simulation Results}

-In this section, we evaluate the performance of our proposed algorithms and compare them with existing methods.
-We also analyze how different network connectivity and topology influence the performance.
+In this section, we evaluate the performance of our proposed \textbf{\algname}~algorithm and compare it with existing methods.
+We also analyze how different network connectivity and topology influence \textbf{\algname}'s performance.

 \textbf{Datasets and models.} Unless specified, we use \( N = 100 \) clients for all experiments on hand-written character recognition (MNIST and EMNIST datasets \citep{cohen2017emnist}) and \( N = 25 \) clients for all experiments on image classification (CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning}).
-We use a CNN (convolutional neural network) model for each client with data from a mixture of \( S = 2 \) distributions, \(\mathcal{D}_A\) and \(\mathcal{D}_B\).
-Each client draws 10\% to 90\% of its data from \(\mathcal{D}_A\)and the remainder from \(\mathcal{D}_B\) with unbalanced class \citep{marfoq2021federated} or image rotation \citep{ruan2022fedsoft} or both.
+We use a CNN (convolutional neural network) model for each client, following the settings of \cite{ruan2022fedsoft} with data from a mixture of \( S = 2 \) distributions, \(\mathcal{D}_A\) and \(\mathcal{D}_B\).
+Additional results using MobileNet-v2 are also included in Appendix~\ref{sec:mobilenet}.
+Each client randomly draws 10\% to 90\% of its data from \(\mathcal{D}_A\)and the remainder from \(\mathcal{D}_B\) with unbalanced class \citep{marfoq2021federated}, image rotation \citep{ruan2022fedsoft}, or both.
+We thus create a portion of clients with significantly unbalanced data and guarantees the unique distribution of each client.
 We follow \citet{ruan2022fedsoft} and \citet{marfoq2021federated} for other parameter settings.
 Details are described in the Appendix \ref{sec:exsim}.
 The test accuracy is evaluated on each client's local test dataset, which is unseen during training.

-\textbf{Client communications.} Unless specified, the client graph is a connected Erdos-Renyi (ER) random graph \citep{erdos1960evolution} with average degree from 5 to 12; more specifics are in the Appendix.
-To avoid the label switching problem \citep{stephens2000dealing}, we compute the cosine similarities of the model parameters received from other clients to ensure cluster consensus.
+\textbf{Client communications.} Unless specified, the client graph is a connected Erdős–Rényi (ER) random graph \citep{erdos1960evolution} with an average degree from 5 to 12; more details are in Appendix~\ref{sec:exsim}.
+To avoid the label switching problem \citep{stephens2000dealing}, we calculate the cosine similarities of the model parameters received from other clients to ensure the consensus of the cluster.